billptw/billptw.github.io/_posts/2020-03-15-Compression.md

 tags: research
 ---

+There are plethora of model compression techniques used to compress very large trained neural networks for inference on edge devices, such as mobile phones and IoT devices.
+The purpose of these compression techniques is to fit the constraits of these edge devices.
+For example, an edge device may face memory constraints in storing the model weights, latency constraints for real-time applications, and energy constraints as these devices may be running on a limited power supply.

+To make inference of these models more efficient, there are several popular model compression techniques, namely quantization, pruning and knowledge distillation.
+In this post, we introduce some key papers surrounding these topics, and other methods of model compression.

 ## Quantization
 Quantization of network weights involve approximating the float representation with a fewer bits.
 For example, by compressing the usual 32bit Floating Point (FP32) tensors into INT8, we can gain $\times 4$ reduction in model size and bandwidth requirements during inference.
 Binarization can be seen as an extreme version of quantization where the weights and activations are constrained to binary values.